Living With Pets in Small Spaces

 Consider daycare or a pet sitter

 Pet daycare or pet sitters can be great resources every day, not just when you’re enjoying faraway lands.
-If your pet is noisy during the day, that’s a good clue that he needs some more attention and interaction – a perfect task for a dog walker, pet sitter or doggie daycare.
+If your pet is noisy during the day, that’s a good clue that they need some more attention and interaction – a perfect task for a dog walker, pet sitter or doggie daycare.

 Buy pet toys that you’re not ashamed of

 It’s a chic space and you’re proud of it!
 Don’t let the eyesore of ugly pet toys ruin your style.
 Consider shopping for toys that are fun for humans to look at, too.

 Create a space specifically for your pet

 If you ever feel the need for some space, you know what a luxury it can be.
 Unlike you, your pup can’t pop down to the coffee shop for some alone time away from the other creatures in the house.
 Create a space in your apartment that is just for your pet.
 Keep some of their favorite toys and a comfy blanket or bed in a low-traffic area of the home.
 It can be tough to consider giving up that space, but the home may actually feel bigger if you and your pet have your own places to chill.